ardalo/digital-platform-development-guide/README.md

 **Background:**
 * Health Check Endpoints are essential for an automated infrastructure:
-  * If a service is not alive, i.e. does not respond with HTTP Status Code `200` to a `/alive` request, the service can be detected as dead and restarted automatically.
+  * If a service is not alive, i.e. does not respond with HTTP Status Code `200` to a `alive` request, the service can be detected as dead and restarted automatically.
-  * If a service is not ready, i.e. does not respond with HTTP Status Code `200` to a `/ready` request, the service will be removed from load balancing and only added again once the `/ready` endpoint return HTTP Status Code `200`
+  * If a service is not ready, i.e. does not respond with HTTP Status Code `200` to a `ready` request, the service will be removed from load balancing and only added again once the `ready` endpoint return HTTP Status Code `200`

 #### [Must] Every Service exposes a Prometheus Metrics Endpoint